-P3's data collection framework is designed to collect only anonymous information.
+umlaut's data collection framework is designed to collect only anonymous information.
 Any collected data is stored within the panellist's device sandbox while resting on the device and using encrypted transmission when offloading the information to the back-end systems.

-A major objective of this research method was that it had minimal impact on the consumer's day-to-day smartphone use - particularly with regard to battery consumption and mobile data use.
-The app uses a maximum of 3MB of data per month for its active connection test, and only sends the data collected over a mobile network if it cannot send it over WiFi.
-The corresponding average data used depends on users' overall Android smartphone use but is typically no more than 1MB per day across mobile network and WiFi.
+A major objective of this research method was that it should have minimal impact on the consumer's day-to-day smartphone use - particularly with regards to battery consumption and mobile data use.
+The app uses a maximum of 3MB of data per month for its active connection test, and only sends the data collected over a mobile network if it cannot send it over Wi-Fi.
+The corresponding average data used depends on users' overall Android smartphone use, but is typically no more than 1MB per day across mobile network and Wi-Fi.
 The background data collection is also designed to have minimal impact on the user's experience.